OTel-native synthetic intelligence

 Dependency attribution

-Third-party domains, payload sizes, and request latencies emitted as OTel attributes.
+Third-party count, total bytes, and domain list emitted as OTel span attributes on every browser check.
 See cdn.tagmanager.net in your ClickHouse table, not just a number.

 Cross-monitor correlation